ErikRBergman/Serpent.Chain/Serpent.Common/Serpent.Common.MessageBus/readme.md

 * Flexibility and out of the box functionality.
 When you have created your message handler, you can add quite some out-of-the-box functionality to it without modifying the message handler.
 Throttling, Exception handling, Retry, Duplicate message elimination, to name a few.
 * Configurability - Adding fancy functionality like `Retry()`, with one line of code.
 See Message chain decorators.

+## How to install
+If you use Visual Studio, open the NuGet client for your project and find `Serpent.Common.MessageBus`.

+or

+Open the `Package Manager Console` and type:
+`install-package Serpent.Common.MessageBus`

 ## Example

 ```csharp